karstenpedersen/dm861-itc-course/README.md

     or ssh

     `git clone git@github.com:chords-project/itc-course.git`
+- Enter the `itc-course/` directory.
+- Download available pre-compiled caches (this speeds up the next step, building):

+    `lake exe cache get`
-- Ensure that you are positioned within the `itc-course/` directory before proceeding to build the project using `lake`:
+- Proceeding to building the project using `lake`:

     `lake build`
 - Building the project may take some time.
 Once the process is successfully completed, you can execute the code using the following command: